iivvaannxx/magento-order-management/README.md

   <img src=".github/assets/current-order.png" alt="Current Order" />
 </div>

-After placing the order, you'll be able you can go to the "Orders" page to see the list of orders and their details.
+After placing the order, you can go to the "Orders" page to see the list of orders and their details.
 You can also delete an order by clicking the delete button at the right of every listed order.